interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

 ```

 ??? note "Auto Defer Handling Priority"
-    Similar to errors, command auto defers will be ran over extension auto defers, and extension auto defers will be ran over the bot auto defers.
+    Similar to errors, only one auto defer will be run, and the most specific auto defer takes precendence.
-    Only one auto defer will be ran.
+    This goes: command auto defer -> extension -> bot.